AngleLaPuta/APCS-A-CODEHS/README.md

 '''

-April 14: Chapter 2 Completed, Chapter 3 Lessons 6 and 7 Completed
+April 14: Units 2 and 3 Completed

 '''